navya52/ai-locus-agent/HOW_TO_USE.md

 ## Tech stack
 <img width="1157" height="600" alt="Screenshot 2025-08-13 at 06 11 37" src="https://github.com/user-attachments/assets/91f1328f-e5a4-4f12-995c-a4dee1120745" />

 **Backend:** AWS Lambda (Node.js) with three functions - PDF processing, data retrieval, and secure file access.
 OpenAI GPT-4 integration for AI analysis.
-S3 for file storage, DynamoDB for analysis results.
+S3 for file storage, DynamoDB for analysis results (product use case tradeoffs discussed below).

 **Frontend:** React.js single-page app with hooks for state management.
 Real-time updates, responsive design, and graceful error handling.

 **Security:** No sensitive data stored in browser - everything goes through HTTPS to the API.
 File uploads are validated client-side, but all real processing happens server-side.
 PHI detection happens before AI processing to protect privacy.

-**Deployment:** AWS SAM for infrastructure-as-code, automated deployments via CloudFormation.
+**Deployment:**  When we push code, it automatically builds and deploys to AWS.
+No manual server management needed, everything's serverless and scales automatically.
+AWS SAM for infrastructure-as-code, automated deployments via CloudFormation.
 Git version control with clean commit history and proper branching strategy.

 **Data Storage Security & Future Scaling:**
 Our current approach uses AWS DynamoDB with S3 for secure storage - PDFs go into private S3 buckets with unique keys, while analysis data gets AES-256 encrypted in DynamoDB with strict IAM access controls.
+This means Patient files are stored in secure digital vaults (like a locked filing cabinet) and the AI analysis is kept in an encrypted database (like a password-protected medical record) - only authorized staff can access either one.

 For future scaling, we're considering a hybrid approach: keep DynamoDB for fast, cost-effective primary storage, but add an OpenSearch cluster for semantic search capabilities (e.g., "find similar heart conditions").
 The tradeoff is complexity vs. functionality - OpenSearch gives you full-text search plus vector capabilities in one managed service, but comes with higher costs and operational overhead compared to simple DynamoDB lookups.

-We keep things organized with Git - every change gets tracked, tested, and deployed smoothly.
-When we push code, it automatically builds and deploys to AWS.
-No manual server management needed, everything's serverless and scales automatically.

-## Error Handling & Graceful Degradation

- If something goes wrong, you'll get friendly messages instead of scary error codes.
-For example:
-- **PDF processing fails?** → "Unable to read this file, please try a different PDF"
-- **AI analysis times out?** → "Analysis taking longer than expected, please wait"
-- **Network issues?** → "Connection problem, please check your internet and try again"

-We also have fallbacks - if the AI can't analyze a document, we still extract the NHS number and store the file.

 ## System Logging & Debugging
 All logs go to AWS CloudWatch, so if something breaks, we can quickly figure out what happened and fix it.